XXIV Old Buildings - Leading Commercial / Chancery Barristers

 Francis has in addition been involved in company proceedings in Cyprus and the Channel Islands and a complex restructuring of the assets of various international companies in order to permit distribution through a trust structure in the Cayman Islands.

-Kathrein v Camulos: this case was heard in the Cayman Islands Court of Appeal and concerned the interpretation of the articles and whether it was open to investors to petition to wind up the fund on the just and equitable basis.
+• Kathrein v Camulos: this case was heard in the Grand Court and in the Cayman Islands Court of Appeal and concerned the interpretation of the articles and whether it was open to investors to petition to wind up the fund on the just and equitable basis.

-Davenport v Cream Holdings: Francis acted successfully for an outgoing shareholder in relation to the company’s compulsory share-transfer provisions.
+• Davenport v Cream Holdings: Francis acted successfully for an outgoing shareholder in relation to the company’s compulsory share-transfer provisions.

 Francis’s practice in relation to hedge funds and structured investment vehicles ensured his involvement in major disputes when the current global financial crisis first arose in 2007 and 2008.
 This means that he has advised on and been involved in litigation relating to a range of issues which have affected funds and their managers as the crisis has developed and worsened.

-In 2007 he was advising funds in relation to the power to manage redemptions generally either consensually by agreed lock-ups and variation of class rights or by imposing gates.
+In 2007 he was advising funds in relation to the power to manage redemptions generally either consensually by agreed lock-ups and variation of class rights or by suspending redemptions or imposing gates.
 The objective was to use the articles of association to ensure that a balance was struck between redeeming and non- redeeming investors.
 This involved advising on restructuring and litigation in the Grand Court in Cayman on the imposition of gates.

 After the crisis in 2007 and 2008, Francis became involved in litigation in Cayman relating to the liquidation of Bear Stearns funds and conflicts of interest in service providers to funds.